dfind-consulting/DC-AI/README.md

 # DC-AI

-Kubernetes configuration for the DeepSeek AI cluster
+Kubernetes configuration for the DeepSeek AI cluster and install scripts

 ## Deploy DeepSeek as a Kubernetes Pod